Warehouse Management System

 but the legacy system was causing delays.

-I led end-to-end redesign to build the next-gen management system
+I led end-to-end redesign to maximize workflow speed by building the next-gen management system

 Project Lead